xformerfhs/VBAUtilities/README.md

 ### StringBuilder

 An implementation of one of the most important classes that is missing in VBA: A string builder.
+It allows method chaining like in e.g. `sb.SetTo("Content").Append(aVar).Append(anotherVar)`.

 ### UTF8Converter